 In general, Wagner argues, the USDA offers few carrots or sticks to push schools toward serving healthy food.
 Under the terms of the national program, schools that don't meet nutrition standards must develop a corrective action plan with their state, which has authority to take away subsidies.
 But states rarely cut funding, because it's perceived to be even more detrimental to the health of students.
 Although a 2004 law mandated that school districts create wellness policies, including on nutrition, there is little oversight to make sure written policies are implemented.

 Thousands of American public schools are in dire financial straits, and nutrition may be far from the top of their priority list.
 Yet even small changes might have a big impact.
-Ann Cooper, director of nutrition services for the Berkeley (Calif.)
-Unified School District, said a limit on fried foods or high-fructose corn syrup could decrease unhealthy eating, without increasing costs.
+Ann Cooper, director of nutrition services for the Berkeley Unified School District in California, says a limit on fried foods or high-fructose corn syrup could decrease unhealthy eating, without increasing costs.

 Wagner's paper, the first to examine meal prices and buying patterns at hundreds of schools, shows the problem may not be as insurmountable as previously thought.
 "These are clear findings suggesting we could be doing a lot better," Runge says.